Bone Dance: Plot summary

-In the opening scene, Sparrow cannot recall what took place in the preceding 36 hours.
-Awakening yet again in a novel place with new hurts, the urge to fix the problem is intense.
-On the way to enlightenment comes a cryptic Tarot reading from friend Sherrea, abduction by a dead man animated by what might as well be a Loa, and introduction to a Vodun-based community that is dedicated to replacement, and if necessary to overthrow, of the status quo in the city.
-The latter has the individual most responsible for the inter-continental war near its power apex, a character who is also the revenge target of another survivor from his kind.
+In a brief opening scene, Sparrow sells a rare videotape to a wealthy collector.
+In the scene that follows, we suddenly find Sparrow waking in a confusing place with new injuries and no memory of the preceding 36 hours.
+On the way to enlightenment we meet many of Sparrow's friends and experience the Night Market, a large section of the city only open during darkness, ruled by "The Deal": everything is transactional.
+After a cryptic Tarot reading from friend Sherrea, abduction by a dead man animated by what might as well be a Loa, and introduction to a Vodun-based community that is dedicated to replacing, by coup if necessary, the status quo in the city.
+That includes the man most responsible for the inter-continental war, now at the city's power apex, a character who is also the revenge target of another survivor from his kind.
 Those are the "Horsemen", modified people who can move their consciousness from body to body.

 The second half of the story shows Sparrow's awkward progress toward a fully human condition and becoming a valued member of a community, and is capped by a closing conceit: that the whole telling has been an autobiography.